-Some of the lakes in Tibet also hold a sacred and holy significance in various religions and thus attract scores of visitors and pilgrims from all over the world.
-While every lake in the Tibet valley is a work of art in every aspect, the three most acclaimed and holy lakes are the Yamdrok, the Namco and the Mapam Yumco.
+Some lakes in Tibet have sacred significance in multiple religions, attracting numerous visitors and pilgrims worldwide.
+While each lake in the Tibet Valley is a masterpiece, the three most renowned sacred lakes are Yamdrok, Namco, and Mapam Yumco.

-The Lake Namtso is not only acclaimed and famous for its sanctity but also because of its unique location.
-Lying at a height of 4718 meters above the sea level, this lake is the largest natural sea water lake in the world at this elevation.
-The sparkling water and natural beauty of this lake makes it an alluring and enchanting sight for the visitors and leaves you spell bound at its magnificent splendor.
-The Tashi dor Monastery and its various cavern hermitages are a famous pilgrimage point and give the already beautiful lake a divine significance and glow.
-According to local legend Namtso was the wife of the God of mount Nyainqentanghla.
+Lake Namtso is acclaimed for its sanctity and unique location.
+Situated at 4718 meters above sea level, it is the largest natural seawater lake in the world at this elevation.
+The sparkling water and natural beauty of the lake create an enchanting sight for visitors, leaving them spellbound by its magnificent splendour.
+The Tashi dor Monastery and its cavern hermitages add to the lake’s divine significance and glow.
+Local legend states that Namtso was the wife of the God of Mount Nyainqentanghla.

 Also termed Lake Manasarovar, Mapam Yumtso Lake holds religious significance not only for Tibetans but is also considered holy and divine in Hinduism, Buddhism and Jainism religions.
 Unmatched for its ethereal beauty around the globe, the sparkling clear lake is the largest freshwater lake at an elevation of 4556 meters above sea level.
 With scores of pure white swans swarming its shores throughout the year, the lake is believed to have mystical powers that can wash off all sins of the mortals.
 Due to the presence of the famous Mount Kailasha in the suburbs and having attachment to the Hindu God Lord Brahma, this lake is a prime pilgrimage site for people from India, Nepal and Sri Lanka.